Omar Mansoor

-Omar Mansoor is a London-based fashion designer, best known for his couture occasion wear.
-He dresses British actresses, European aristocracy, and international royalty.
-He has been credited with re-introducing fusion clothing into modern fashion.
+Omar Mansoor is a British Pakistani fashion designer, best known for his couture occasion wear.

+Career

 After attending the London College of Fashion, Mansoor was the first Pakistani to showcase at London Fashion Week, in 2008.
-OM made its appearance at Royal Ascot, Bahrain Fashion Week, Paris Fashion Week and Top Model UK.
-Mansoor's designs have been featured in publications including Vogue UK, the Huffington Post and the Financial Times.
+OM made its appearance at Royal Ascot, Bahrain Fashion Week, Paris Fashion Week, New York Fashion Week and Top Model UK.

-Susanna Reid wore Omar Mansoor at the 2010 Academy Awards.
-The brand has also been worn by a number of actresses on the red carpet, including Miss United Kingdom Amy Guy.

-Mansoor restyled the Cafe Royal staff uniform for 2008.

-Mansoor's couture, bridal and custom-made garments, together with complementing accessories, can be found at Fulham Road, South Kensington, and online.

 BBC did a short documentary on Mansoor's journey in 2015, and he won the TMUK achievement in women's wear award the same year.

 He is part of a professional mentoring committee at the University of the Arts London and delivers lectures at various universities globally.

-In October 2019 British Council invited Omar to attend 'Pakistani Diaspora Leaders Programme' to benefit the British-Pakistani Diaspora with his skills, talent and networks in order to increase their impact in Pakistan and the UK – and build bridges between the two.

-Completing a decade of Royal Ascot annual collections, in 2020 Omar won horse racing magazine 'Eclipse' annual award for womenswear category.